 Consecutive blocks of s bits are assigned to different spatial streams in a round robin fashion.

-Let

-(26-95)

-For the NBlock∙S bits of each OFDM symbol, S bits from the output of the encoder are divided among all spatial streams, s bits per stream.
+For the NCBPS bits of each OFDM symbol, S bits from the output of the encoder are divided among all spatial streams, s bits per stream.

-Note that in all the different RU sizes, NCBPS=NBlock.S, therefore the coded bits of each OFDM symbol are always evenly allocated to Nss spatial streams.

 The following equations are an equivalent description to the above procedure.
 Bit i at the output of the encoder is assigned to input bit k of spatial stream iSS where

 where